A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Feature Importance}

-To understand the factors influencing the models' predictions, we analyzed the importance of various features.
-Feature importance was assessed using Gradient Boosting, Catboost, and LightGBM models, as summarized in Table \ref{tab:merged_featuresbinary_prediction} and \ref{tab:multiclass_features}.
+To understand the factors that influence the predictions of the models, we analyzed the importance of various characteristics.
+Feature importance was assessed using Gradient Boosting, Catboost, and LightGBM models, as summarized in Table {Supplementary Table \ref{tab:merged_featuresbinary_prediction}} and {Supplementary Table \ref{tab:multiclass_features}}.
 The tables highlight the top 10 important features identified by each model.
 In both tables, features such as heart rate, BMI, weight, T (temperature), and type of skin consistently rank high in the top ten importance for most models.
 This suggests that physiological factors significantly influence the models' stress predictions.
-Other features including age, POM, A365, and Anadn also appear to be relevant to some degree, depending on the model.
+Other features, such as age, POM, A365, and Anadn, also appear to be relevant to some extent, depending on the model.